ViBe - a powerful technique for background detection and subtraction in video sequences

 Linux: link a C/C++ object file to your own code.

-We provide the object (compiled) code of ViBe for non-commercial applications.
+We provide the object (compiled) code of ViBe for educational and research purposes only.

 What about the processing speed?To give an idea on how fast ViBe runs, we have tested ViBe on a cubieboard platform [1G ARM cortex-A8 processor, NEON, VFPv3, 256KB L2 cache], with the Ubuntu/linaro OS.
 The framerate is 23 fps for a VGA size (640x480) monochrome uncompressed data stream.